UDPHARFY - BSc (Hons) Pharmacology (including foundation year)

 During the induction phase of the programme, students will be introduced to structured reflection on their development of Undergraduate Skills which constitute much of the substance of personal development planning.
 Students will undertake to produce their personal development plan (PDP) during their undergraduate career or in the workplace.
 PDP can include other activities outside of the academic aspect of university life.

-Progress with Undergraduate Skills will be articulated to students as the programme progresses through feedback from tutors and peers enabling them to reflect on their progress based on the evidence available.
+Progress with undergraduate skills will be articulated to students as the programme progresses through feedback from tutors and peers enabling them to reflect on their progress based on the evidence available.
 This process assists students in developing as independent learners, identifying their strengths and weaknesses.
 This will be of benefit throughout their future career.
 One module at each level will be used to specifically develop employability and reflective activities.
-At level 4 this is CY4001 – Laboratory science and at level 5, CY5007 – Analytical Science.
-At level 6, CY6P01/BC6P01 – the Research project module is used – which requires research of the topic, planning and executing practical activities, analysis of results and re-evaluation of the direction of the work provides an appropriate forum to emphasise the importance of reflection and of the skills (both transferable and subject-specific) gained during the course.
+At level 4 this is CY4080 – Laboratory Techniques with Data Handling and at level 5, CY5062 – Spectroscopic Methods.
+At level 6, CY6P01/BC6P01 – the Research Project module is used – which requires research of the topic, planning and executing practical activities, analysis of results and re-evaluation of the direction of the work provides an appropriate forum to emphasise the importance of reflection and of the skills (both transferable and subject-specific) gained during the course.

 Students at all levels will take part in tutorials designed to facilitate discussion on what has been learnt in order that reflective learning will contribute to identifying objectives, success criteria, and action plans that can be included in PDPs.

 Career, employability and opportunities for continuing professional development

 Pharmacology graduates are typically employed in the pharmaceutical industry or in university laboratories; graduates also often undertake further study at postgraduate level.
 Other possible career paths include journalism, marketing, finance and teaching.